aarowz/calendar/README.md

 By Dreshta Boghra & Aaron Zhou

-For this assignment, we added a new interface called IDelegator and a class DelegatorImpl.
-Now, the controller only talks to IDelegator, instead of using ICalendar directly.

-We made this change because we added support for multiple calendars through a new interface called ICalendarMulti.
 In Assignment 4, we only supported a single calendar and used ICalendar in the controller.
 But now that we have features like switching between calendars and copying events across them, we needed a way to group everything together.